Eroxl/Bit-Burner/src/gui/README.md

 </h1>

 ## 📝 Description
-A collection of scripts to help with rendering gui elements in Bit Burner.
+A collection of scripts to help with rendering GUI elements in Bit Burner.

 ## ❓ Explanation
-The scripts in this repository work by catching all changes to the terminal outputs and logs and then uses the data provided in the message to render or re-render the gui elements.
+The scripts in this repository work by catching all changes to the terminal outputs and logs and then uses the data provided in the message to render or re-render the GUI elements.

 ```mermaid
 sequenceDiagram